bhuvan2018/news_article_classification/README.md

 # 📰 Automated News Article Classification using ML

-An interactive system that leverages Natural Language Processing (NLP) and Machine Learning to automatically classify news articles into predefined categories.
+An interactive system that uses Natural Language Processing (NLP) and Machine Learning to automatically classify news articles into predefined categories.
 Built with a sleek frontend using Flet, this project simplifies content management and enhances topic-based organization for media platforms.

 ---